scientific-python/blog.scientific-python.org/content/posts/networkx/node-ordering-Ti-updating/index.md

 Certainly, the complexity is much better in this case, as $D$ and $M_{T_1}$ are significantly smaller than $N_mD$ and $N$.

+In this post we investigated how node ordering works at a high level, and also how we are able to calculate some important parameters so that the space and time complexity are reduced.
+The next post will continue with examining two more significant components of the VF2++ algorith: the **candidate node pair selection** and the **cutting/consistency** rules that decide when the mapping should or shouldn't be extended.
+Stay tuned!